ummadiviany/Awesome-Internships/README.md

 * Helpful sites to find internships are [Internshala](https://internshala.com/), [LinkedIn](https://www.linkedin.com/),  [Indeed](https://www.indeed.co.in/),[ Glassdoor](https://www.glassdoor.co.in/index.htm), [StackOverflow](https://stackoverflow.com/jobs) and [AngelList (startups)](https://angel.co/)
 * Link to other Intership Programmes [https://github.com/himahuja/Research-Internships-for-Undergraduates](https://github.com/himahuja/Research-Internships-for-Undergraduates)

-This repository will help you to provide the internships fro Undergraduates and Post Graduate Students across India.
-This repo only contains internships from IITs,NITs,IIITs,Research Labs, etc .Apart from that I am adding some internships in the following areas:
+This repository will help you to provide the internships for Undergraduates and Post Graduate Students across India.
+This repo only contains internships from IITs,NITs,IIITs,Research Labs, etc. Apart from that I am adding some internships in the following areas:
 * Artificial Intelligenece
 * Machine Learning
 * Deep Learning
-* Computer Vison
+* Computer Visons
 * Natural Language Processing
 * Robotics